In this FDD Talk post, you’ll learn the following:

 - Outlets at the End of the Year: 85

 - Outlets at the Start of the Year: 13

 - Outlets at the End of the Year: 16

 - Outlets at the Start of the Year: 16

 - Outlets at the End of the Year: 11

 - Net Change: -5

-- This financial performance representation does not include the results of 16 Capriotti’s Restaurants: 6 franchised Restaurants that opened during 2017 (and therefore were not open for the full calendar year), 8 franchised Restaurants that closed during 2017, and 2 franchised Restaurants that operate at non-traditional locations (one of which operates only seasonally and one of which operates less than 30 hours per week).
+- This financial performance representation does not include the results of 19 Capriotti’s Restaurants: 9 franchised Restaurants that opened during 2018 (and therefore were not open for the full calendar year); 8 franchised Restaurants and 1 affiliate-owned Restaurant that closed during 2018 (the latter of which operated only seasonally); and 1 franchised Restaurant that operates at a non-traditional location (which operates less than 30 hours per week).

-- This financial performance representation also contains the actual average and median partial operating financial statement for 2017 for 8 affiliate-owned and operated Capriotti’s Restaurants.
+- This financial performance representation also contains the actual average and median partial operating financial statement for 2018 for the 7 affiliate-owned and operated Capriotti’s Restaurants.

 - The franchisor obtained the gross sales information for franchised Restaurants from sales reports submitted by franchisees.
 The franchisor has not independently audited that information.